IamKay/100DaysOfCode/README.md

 * Day 21
   > Completed 3 sections of the course.
 Today was optimisation.
 Learning to make better sites. **#NotOnlyNiceLooking** 80 days to go.
 Still strong.

+* Day 22
+   > Still going on with the course.
+Finished another section.
+Had a little file to make today.
+Took most of the day figuring out the nuances of CSS.
+Newer errors are emerging now.
+The latest one is *text node whitespace*.
+Hoping for the course to get over tomorrow.